 Get caught up on your three most recent tax returns

-You must file your 3 previous years of tax returns – again, reporting your worldwide income.
+You must file your three previous years of tax returns – again, reporting your worldwide income.

 Some forms you might need:

-- – Form 2555: This is the Form you can file to claim the Foreign Earned Income Exclusion (FEIE) and reduce your US tax liability.
-With this Form, you can exclude up to $112,000 of your foreign earned income from your tax return.
+- Form 2555: This is the form you can file to claim the Foreign Earned Income Exclusion (FEIE)2 and reduce your US tax liability.
+With this form, you can exclude up to $112,000 of your foreign-earned income from your tax return.

-- – Form 116: You can use this IRS Form to claim the Foreign Tax Credit (FTC), another tax relief plan.
+- Form 116: You can use this IRS Form to claim the Foreign Tax Credit (FTC)3, another tax relief plan.
 The FTC allows you to gain tax credits on a dollar-for-dollar basis based on the foreign taxes you’ve already paid.

-- – Form 8938: Also called the Statement of Specified Foreign Assets, you’ll have to file this Form if the total value of your foreign financial assets exceeds $300,000 at any point in the tax year ($600,000 if you file jointly).
+- Form 8938: Also called the Statement of Specified Foreign Assets4, you’ll have to file this Form if the total value of your foreign financial assets exceeds $300,000 at any point in the tax year ($600,000 if you file jointly).

-- – Form 8833: The Treaty-Based Return Position Disclosure is to claim any benefits from the US tax treaty with your country of residence.
+- Form 8833: The Treaty-Based Return Position Disclosure5 is to claim any benefits from the US tax treaty with your country of residence.
 Want more information on this to see if your country is eligible?
 Read more here.